GoogleCloudPlatform/cloud-errors-nodejs/README.md

 ## Setup

-When initing the Stackdriver Error reporting library you can specify several options
+When initing the Stackdriver Error Reporting library you can specify several options

 ```JS
 var errorHandler = require('@google/cloud-errors')({